 The Case For Self-Proofing

-Let me fess up.
+Let me confess.
 Sometimes I’m that guy who can’t find his car keys.
 I’ve feared my car stolen at the mall a few times because I couldn’t remember where I parked it.
 A few times I couldn’t remember where I left my glasses.
-And, before KeyChain I used “Forgot password or username” often.
-Using a different emails I’ve created more than one account on some websites.
+And, before KeyChain and other password managers, I used “Forgot password or username” often.

 I could make this list longer, but you get the idea.
 I’m not the only one, I know.
 Now, if I, or you, for that matter, can’t take care of my own stuff… Often, not documenting is a sign of over-confidence and folly in oneself.
 We must document because our memory will fail us.
 This is particularly important when you’re responsible for many things.